nixworks/public/news/2010/09/17/index.md

 ##### Police
 ### [Afghan police set up extra security checkpoints across Afghanistan to prepare for Taliban attacks on voting in the parliamentary election on Saturday. ](/news/2010/09/17/afghan-police-set-up-extra-security-checkpoints-across-afghanistan-to-prepare-for-taliban-attacks-on-voting-in-the-parliamentary-election-on.md)
-_Context: security checkpoint, police, parliamentary election, Taliban, Afghan_
+_Context: parliamentary election, police, Afghan, security checkpoint, Taliban_

 ##### Prime Minister of Japan
 ### [The Prime Minister of Japan Naoto Kan announces a Ministerial reshuffle with Seiji Maehara announced as the new Minister for Foreign Affairs. ](/news/2010/09/17/the-prime-minister-of-japan-naoto-kan-announces-a-ministerial-reshuffle-with-seiji-maehara-announced-as-the-new-minister-for-foreign-affairs.md)
-_Context: Naoto Kan, Seiji Maehara, Prime Minister of Japan, Foreign Minister, forming a government_
+_Context: Foreign Minister, Prime Minister of Japan, forming a government, Naoto Kan, Seiji Maehara_

 ##### Thailand
 ### [Thailand's red shirt movement holds rallies in the lead up to the fourth anniversary of the removal of former Prime Minister of Thailand Thaksin Shinawatra on Sunday. ](/news/2010/09/17/thailand-s-red-shirt-movement-holds-rallies-in-the-lead-up-to-the-fourth-anniversary-of-the-removal-of-former-prime-minister-of-thailand-tha.md)
-_Context: Thaksin Shinawatra, United Front for Democracy Against Dictatorship, Prime Minister, Thailand_
+_Context: Prime Minister, Thaksin Shinawatra, Thailand, United Front for Democracy Against Dictatorship_

 ## [Previous Day...](/news/2010/09/16/index.md)